ntamas/cl1/doc/cytoscape/index.rst

 please cite the following reference:

 ..
 [1] Nepusz T, Yu H, Paccanaro A: Detecting overlapping protein complexes
-       in protein-protein interaction networks.
+       from protein-protein interaction networks.
 In preparation.

 Some other papers that might be of interest (and were referenced earlier in this help file):